sanjayamirthraj/eigengames/README.md

 ```

 Assuming a total block time of 12 seconds split evenly among p = c = 6 seconds, the new throughput improves from 9.08 to 14.04 transactions per second, representing a 1.54x increase.
 This substantial improvement demonstrates the real-world impact of our parallel transaction processing approach.

+## Integration with EigenLayer AVS

+Our implementation integrates with EigenLayer's AVS by:

+1. Using the AVS to compute the parallelizable batches through state access
+2. Introducing specialized handling for state-independent transaction batches
+3. Optimizing the block proposal process to include parallel-executed transactions
+4. Enhancing validator logic to verify parallel execution results

+The integration allows EigenLayer AVS to benefit from parallel execution while maintaining its core security properties and restaking mechanisms.
+By batching transactions based on independent state accesses, our solution significantly increases the throughput capabilities of EigenLayer-based systems and blockchains.

 ### 1. Implementing our custom algorithm through an Alternative Layer 1 (Alt-L1) Implementation -- EIGENChain